Charleston & Savannah Photography Workshop

 LODGING: We think it is convenient for you to stay in the same hotels as the instructor, but it is not necessary.
 There are many nearby hotels in each location we visit, so please select a hotel that makes you feel comfortable.
 Participants need to contact hotels directly and reserve their rooms upon registering for the workshop.
-Also, consider remaining a day or so after the workshop to revisit locations that interest you.
+Also, consider remaining a day or so after the workshop to revisit locations that interest you and see additional locations not visited during the workshop.
+We are happy to offer a few suggestions.

 During this workshop many shooting locations will be just beyond the parking lot, while others will require a 10 to 15 minute walk to reach.
 Elevation gain is not a factor, the walking is deemed light activity.
 Trail hiking surfaces and those beyond the parking lot are generally uneven, hiking boots are recommended.
 Our longest trail is about .5 mile each way.
 One doesn't have to be in tip-top shape, but a participant's enjoyment will be enhanced by good health and preparation.
 Please consult with your doctor before attending our workshop.

 Be prepared for possible temperature extremes and sudden changes in weather.
 Be aware that mornings can be very chilly.
 Often we will be out in darkness before sunrise and after sunset, please bring a flashlight.
 We plan to arrive at our morning location most days around 6:15 A.M.
 When at the beach participants should be prepared to get their feet wet, wear appropriate foot gear and pants, For one sunset we will be in the famous Bonaventure Cemetery in Savannah, GA.

 Equipment Recommendations: Bring all camera equipment including the camera's manual.
 We recommend using a polarizing filter with many photographs on this workshop.
 Andy combines images of various exposures in post processing.
 Andy will be happy to teach participants his field (requires a cable release with some cameras) and post processing techniques for doing so (bring a laptop with Photoshop installed).